batechi/Windows-10-20H2-GetSystemReady-Script/README.md

 This script is a fork rom teknolojikpanda, who forked it from  Chris Titus project.
 It's just modified for personal use.

 # What does it do?
-- Set Privavy settings on Windows Installation
+- Set Privacy settings on Windows Installation
 - DeBloat Windows
 - Install Software with the Choco paket manager